X-O1/yield-router/README.md

 Each user is assigned their own YieldRouter contract, deployed via a factory.
 Only the assigned user (owner) can deposit or withdraw principal.
 They can optionally permit others to route yield to themselves or route to any address they choose.

+Protocols can use the router to lock their users yield-barring tokens to collect yield without having to custody their user's funds.

 All internal math is done in RAY units (1e27) for precision.
 User-facing amounts (inputs, outputs, events) are in WAD units (1e18).

 ---